rohan2108/SparkNotes/SparkEssentials/SparkRunsOnCluster/README.md

 ![img.png](img.png)

-Spark counts the number of stages since the start of the application
+Spark counts the number of stages since the start of the application.
+That is why we see so many job IDs
 ```
 rdd1.repartition (23).count
 ```
 It creates the two stages:
-- one is to read the rdd1 which has 6 partitions\
+- one is to read the rdd1 which has 6 partitions
 - 2nd is partitioning the rdd in 23 partition and take the count of each partition That is why it has 29 tasks to do
 ![img_1.png](img_1.png)